proactis-documentation/documentation-source/docs/placeholder.md

-Please contact your account manager for information on integrating with this product.
+Please contact your account manager for information on integrating with this great product.